Al-Ghezi/InsureLandingPage/README.md

 Your users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size                     //mobile compatible website
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page                                        //hover state

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.